diffblue/cbmc/doc/cprover-manual/restrict-function-pointer.md

 where `N` is referring to which function call it is - so the first call to a function pointer in a function will have `N=1`, the 5th `N=5` etc.

-We can call `cbmc` with `--restrict-function-pointer call.function_pointer_call.1/f,g`.
+We can call `goto-instrument --restrict-function-pointer call.function_pointer_call.1/f,g in.gb out.gb`.
 This can be read as

 > For the first call to a function pointer in the function `call`, assume that
 > it can only be a call to `f` or `g`

-The resulting code looks similar to the original example, except now there will not be a call to `h`:
+The resulting output (written to goto binary `out.gb`) looks similar to the original example, except now there will not be a call to `h`:

 ```
 void call(fptr_t fptr) {